Khawlasidaoui/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered
-* Initial cleanup of data and converting it into a readable format (Unix Timestamp).
+* Initial clean-up of data and converting it into a readable format (Unix Timestamp).

 ## Results